Click on the images to enlarge them!

 ścieg Holbein, podwójny ścieg przed igłą, ścieg rumuński

-Basically, the Holbein stitch is a running stitch with the appearance of a Backstitch.
+Basically, this stitch should be shelved under Cross Stitches, since it is commonly used in counted embroidery styles, such as Blackwork or Assisi Embroidery.
+But technically speaking, the Holbein stitch is a Running Stitch with the appearance of a Backstitch.
 To accomplish that, you work the whole line in running stitch as usual, then turn the fabric over and work the same line backwards in running stitch again, but in a reversed order.
 That is to say, you put your needle in where the stitch in the first line comes out, and out where the stitch of the first line goes in, this way closing all the spaces between the running stitches.

 If you wish, you can change the thread colour when working in the opposite direction.